TheAbys/devops-bootcamp-12-terraform/README.md

 The terraform.tfvars file is automatically detected, if another name is used for seperation like -dev, -prod, ... the file must be named through -var-file

     terraform apply -var-file terraform-dev.tfvars

+# 10 - Environment Variables in Terraform

+You can set the environment variables and then apply the terraform state, but the environment variables are not persistant.

+    export AWS_SECRET_ACCESS_KEY=
+    export AWS_ACCESS_KEY_ID=
+    terraform apply -var-file terraform-dev.tfvars

+global configuration

+    ls ~/.aws/credentials
+    aws configure

+Custom environment variable

+    export TF_VAR_avail_zone="eu-central-1a"

+TF_VAR tells terraform it is a global variable, must be defined in terraform

+    variable avail_zone{}

+# 11 - Create Git Repository for local Terraform Project

+Adding a .gitignore for not versioning specific or sensitive Terraform files